,What is Mpox?

 Yes.
 The eligibility criteria for the Mpox vaccine in Queensland has been expanded to include sex workers.
 Those eligible to receive the Mpox vaccine at no cost include sexually active men who have sex with men, including trans individuals, and their sexual partners, as well as sex workers.

-If you haven’t received a vaccination but believe you have been exposed to Mpox, getting vaccinated within 4 days of first exposure still protects against serious infection (known as post-exposure prophylaxis).
+If you believe you have been exposed to Mpox, getting vaccinated within 4 days of first exposure (known as post-exposure prophylaxis) provides the highest chance of avoiding the disease.
+Vaccination between 4 – 14 days of exposure is likely to lessen the severity of the disease.

 Additional information about the Mpox vaccine can be found on the Australian Government Department of Health website https://www.health.gov.au/diseases/mpox-monkeypox/vaccines , and the JYNNEOS vaccine is available at various Mpox Vaccination Centres.
 To find the nearest vaccination centre, you can use the clinic finder map https://www.health.qld.gov.au/clinical-practice/guidelines-procedures/diseases-infection/immunisation/monkeypox-vaccination-centres.